elailai94/Automated-Testing-Tools/README.md

 A memory error testing tool
 ### License
 * runSuite and runValgrind is licensed under the [MIT license](https://github.com/elailai94/Automated-Testing-Tools/blob/master/LICENSE.md).
-* runValgrind is a property of @kushpatel.
+* runValgrind is a property of Kush Patel.